lucaslouca/ng-token-field/README.md

 });
 ```

-Add the custom element <ng-token-field> to the HTML file where you want to use and bind it to a property.
+Add the custom element <ng-token-field> to the HTML file where you want to use and bind it to a property and/or validator function.
 ```html
 <ng-token-field ng-model="tags" placeholder="Enter comma separated values" validator="validator(text)"></ng-token-field>{{tags}}
 ```